Horseshoe Farm Nature Preserve

 - A paved connector trail leads to the Neuse River section of the greenway from the Preserve’s restroom building.

-- Horseshoe Farms’ rich natural and cultural resources as well public input led to the concept of a nature preserve which guided the overall planning principal with the intent to preserve the existing character of the property and minimize the environmental impacts to the site.
+- Horseshoe Farms’ rich natural and cultural resources as well as public input led to the concept of a nature preserve which guided the overall planning principal with the intent to preserve the existing character of the property and minimize the environmental impacts to the site.
 The Preserve was developed using sustainable practices and was selected by the Sustainable Sites Initiative (SITES) to participate in a new program testing the nation’s first rating system for green landscape design, construction and maintenance.
 Sustainable features such minimizing site disturbance, eliminating the need to be connected to public utilities, implementing the City's first compost restroom facility, providing on-site stormwater management, protecting wetlands and riparian buffers, using native plants, regional materials, permeable pavement and solar lighting are employed at Horseshoe Farm Nature Preserve.
 We are pleased to have earned SITES certification at a two star rating.

 - View more information on the Sustainable Sites Initiative.